 How do I set up a return to deposit state refunds?

 There are several options in Drake Tax that allow you to customize how your taxpayer's state refund will be received.
+The following outlines each available method:

 - If the taxpayer is using a bank product on federal, they can choose to add the state refund(s) to the refund deposit product.
 This allows the bank to process the state refund using the same method chosen for the federal bank product.